2021–22 NWFL Premiership

-The 2021–22 NWFL Premiership is the 32nd season of the NWFL Premiership, Nigeria's top-flight women's association football league and the second season since its rebranding.
-The season commenced on 8 December 2021 and will end in May 2022.
+The 2021–22 NWFL Premiership was the 32nd season of the NWFL Premiership, Nigeria's top-flight women's association football league and the second season since its rebranding.
+The season commenced on 8 December 2021 and ended May 2022.

 This season saw a return to the abridged format whereby the fourteen clubs are divided into two groups of seven teams each whereafter a "Super Six" tournament will decide the league champions.
 Defending champions Rivers Angels finished third at the Championship play-offs.

 Bayelsa Queens won their 5th NWFL Premiership title after emerging champions of the Super Six tournament.

 Clubs

 Naija Ratels and Adamawa Queens were promoted to the top-flight after winning the NWFL Championship play-offs; the latter having failed to compete the previous season due to late licensing and registration.
 They replaced DreamStar Ladies and Ibom Angels who were relegated after finishing bottom of the group at the previous season's relegation playoffs.